darrian-j-brown/WeatherApp/README.md

 Web app that shows current weather and a five day forecast.

-I made this for an interview project for my current employer.
+I made this for an interview project with my current employer.
 View [Typing Party](https://github.com/AdamLoe/TypingParty) or [ExpenditureApproval](https://github.com/AdamLoe/expenditure-approval)